Alvaro Bedoya: Tenure

 Bedoya was sworn in on May 16, 2022 for a term running until September 25, 2026.
 According to Politico, Bedoya has been recognized for having "policy expertise on tech-driven consumer harms outside of antitrust", with a particular focus on data privacy issues.

 As a member of the FTC, Bedoya has advocated for reviving enforcement of the Robinson–Patman Act, a 1936 law that prohibits price discrimination.
 Alongside Democratic colleagues Khan and Rebecca Slaughter, Bedoya voted in favor of bringing an antitrust lawsuit against Meta's acquisition of Within in 2022.

 Removal

 On March 18, 2025, before the formal end of his term, both Bedoya and fellow Commissioner Rebecca Slaughter were fired by President Donald Trump.
 After learning of his dismissal, Bedoya challenged the legality of Trump's action, arguing that President Trump did not have the statutory or constitutional power to fire him, and stated on the social media platform X that "the president wants the FTC to be a lapdog for his golfing buddies".
+Bedoya kept acting as commissioner until resigning 3 months later.